Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 FAQs

-What is the FOMC and why are its decisions important?
+What is the FOMC and why does it matter?

-Why was the Fed cut rates in September 2025?
+Fed Interest Rate Decision December 2025: Why did the Fed cut rates in December 2025?

-How did markets react to the latest Fed rate cut?
+How did markets react to the December 2025 decision?

 Most recent articles